Title VI & Language Assistance

 Richland, WA 99352-4851

 BFT encourages all complainants to submit complaints in writing, preferably through certified mail through the U.S. Postal Service, and/or ensure that all written correspondence can be tracked easily.
-For complaints originally submitted by fax, an original, signed copy of the complaint must be mailed to the Title VI Coordinator as soon as possible, but no later than 180 days after the complainant becomes aware of possible discrimination.
-Verbal complainants will be advised to follow this procedure and if unable to, accommodation for any disability, language concern or other issue to be arranged by the Title VI Coordinator.
+For complaints originally submitted by fax, an original, signed copy of the complaint must be mailed to the Title VI Coordinator as soon as possible but no later than 180 days after the complainant becomes aware of potential discrimination.
+Verbal complainants will be advised to follow this procedure, and if unable to, accommodation for any disability, language concern, or other issue to be arranged by the Title VI Coordinator.

-All complaints alleging discrimination based on income, race, color, or national origin in a service or benefit provided by BFT will be directly addressed by BFT.
-BFT shall also provide appropriate assistance to complainants, including those persons with disabilities, or who are limited in their ability to communicate in English.
+BFT will directly address all complaints alleging discrimination based on income, race, color, or national origin in a service or benefit provided by BFT.
+BFT shall also provide appropriate assistance to complainants, including those with disabilities or who are limited in their ability to communicate in English.
 Additionally, BFT shall make every effort to address all complaints in an expeditious and thorough manner.

-In instances where additional information is needed for investigation of the complaint, BFT will appropriately contact the complainant, in writing unless otherwise requested.
-Please note that in responding to any requests for additional information, a complainant’s failure to provide the requested information may result in the administrative closure of the complaint.
+In instances where additional information is needed to investigate the complaint, BFT will appropriately contact the complainant in writing unless otherwise requested.
+Please note that a complainant’s failure to provide the requested information may result in the administrative closure of the complaint.

-Once sufficient information for investigating the complaint is received by BFT, BFT will prepare a draft written response subject to review by the transit’s attorney.
+Once BFT receives sufficient information to investigate the complaint, it will prepare a draft written response for review by the transit’s attorney.
 If appropriate, the BFT attorney may administratively close the complaint.
 In this case, BFT will notify the complainant of the action as soon as possible.

 Notification of Outcome of a Complaint